danielbodnar/awesome-stars/BY-LANG.md

 ## Elm

-- [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Next-Gen ERD: Design, Explore, Document and Analyze your database
+- [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Explore and optimize any database
 - [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 - [gkubisa/elm-app-boilerplate](https://github.com/gkubisa/elm-app-boilerplate) - Base project for Elm applications